fenli/SourceryStencilPacks/README.md

     For primitive and standard types, random extension automatically generated like String.random(), Int.random(), Double.random(), etc.

-    Mocks and Random object only available on DEBUG mode, so it's suitable for testing (not included in release binary).
+    If plugins is applied in .testTarget, the Mocks and Random object only available from unit test.
+But, if you prefer to apply on regular .target please use config debug_only=true so it's not included in release binary.

-    For more sample usage, please see the SamplePackage.
+    For more sample usage, please see the [SamplePackage](./Sample/SamplePackage).

 #### Optional: Custom configuration
 Default plugin configuration should be suitable on most cases, but in case you need to customize it you can create `.testpack.json` inside your package directory (same level as `Package.swift`).
 All configuration keys here should be present otherwise it will use default value for all config.